Josh Vickers: Derby County

 On 20 June 2023, Vickers joined Derby County, on a three-year contract, where he would team up with goalkeeping coach Andy Warrington after they worked together at Lincoln and Rotherham.
 Paul Warne was Derby manager at the time of his signing also managed Vickers at Rotherham.
 Vickers made his Derby debut in EFL Cup on 8 August 2023 in a 2–0 loss against Blackpool, his league debut came on 2 September 2023 in a 2–1 loss at Bolton Wanderers as a 50th minute substitute after first choice goalkeeper Joe Wildsmith was sent-off.
 Vickers made his first league start for the club in a 3-1 victory at Fleetwood Town 6 January 2024.
 Warne after the game stated that he felt he had two "number 1" goalkeepers in Vickers and Wildsmith.
 Vickers had a run of six starts, before picking up a thigh injury in early February.
 Vickers kept two clean sheets in these appearances as Derby gained promotion to the Championship, Vickers made 12 appearances in total for Derby during the season.

 After the departure of Wildsmith and Derby being unable to sign a replacement before the start of the 2024–25 season, Vickers went it to season Derby's only senior goalkeeper on the books and he started the season as default first choice goalkeeper.
 Jacob Widell Zetterström was soon signed to goalkeeping department with Vickers having a man of the match performance against in 1–0 victory over Middlesbrough on 17 August 2024 with new signing Widell Zetterström on the bench, having joined the club a day earlier.
 After this match; Widell Zetterström would become number 1 with Vickers being demoted back to 2nd choice having played in Derby's first three matches of the season.
 Vickers came in for Derby's final four games of the season after Zetterström picked up a fractured eye socket, with a fantastic save in a 3–1 win away at West Bromwich Albion winning him the club's 'Save of the Season' award, saving a Tom Fellows strike.

+Zetterström returned from his injury by the start of the 2025–26 season and Vickers returned to being understudy goalkeeper.
+On 27 January 2026, Vickers signed a new three-and-half year contract at Derby, extending his stay at Derby until June 2029.
+After a spell on sidelines with a thumb injury, Vickers made his first league appearance of the season for Derby on 7 February 2026 against Ipswich Town covering for Zetterström.
+Vickers would make 7 consecutive league starts for Derby until 10 March 2026, when he was force off late on in a match against Millwall, it was later confirmed that Vickers sustained a torn groin and would be would out of six to eight weeks.
+Vickers played 9 times for Derby County during the season.